 Your health care team

 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.
 It is recommended that complex head and neck cancer is treated in a specialist centre.
-Call Cancer Council 13 11 20 for information about specialist centres for head and neck cancer in your area.
+If you have to travel a long way for treatment, you can ask Cancer Council about transport and accommodation assistance that may be available to you.

 |ENT (ear, nose and throat) specialist*||treats disorders of the ear, nose and throat|